 Can the Conime executable cause security threat?

 Even though often the Conime executable is genuine and legitimate, users should be aware of some malicious applications that camouflage as the conime.exe process and infect the system unnoticed.
-According to security researchers at Appuals, there are couple occurrences, including:
+There are couple occurrences, including:

 - “W32, Slurk.A work – This malware is a worm that copies itself to all removable and shared drives and drops other threats to the compromised computer.
 The revealed location of this virus is in C:\\Windows\\System32\\drivers\\conime.exe.”